AlgorithmCrackers/Interview-Questions/04_Trees_and_Graphs/src/README.md

 ## Graphs
 - You are given a list of projects and a list of dependencies.
 All of a project's dependencies must be built before the project is.
 Find a build order that will allow the projects to be built.
 If there is no valid build order return an error. - **[projectDependencies](projectDependencies)**
+- Given a 2d grid map of '1's (land) and '0's (water), count the number of islands.
+An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
+You may assume all four edges of the grid are all surrounded by water. - **[numberOfIslands](numberOfIslands)**

 ### Sources
 - [Cool questions from stanford](http://cslibrary.stanford.edu/110/BinaryTrees.html)